-I am the Director & Curator of the Curatorial Research Centre.
-I have 20 years’ experience in the cultural, arts, academic and private sectors.
-I am a Fellow of the Museums Association and a member of its Ethics Committee and Decolonisation Guidance Working Group.
-I am a Level 2 Accredited Member of the Association of Facilitators and Research Associate at Swansea University.
+I am the Director & Curator of the Curatorial Research Centre which I founded in 2018 to support and modernise the profession of curating, particularly in relation to public collections.
+I am currently also Art Fund Headley Fellow at the Museum of Cornish Life where I am conducting critical provenance and institutional historical research.
+I am a Fellow of the Museums Association and a former member of its Ethics Committee and Decolonisation Guidance Working Group.
+In 2017-19 I trained as an accredited facilitator with the Association of Facilitators.
+I am Research Associate at Swansea University.
 In 2018 I completed a leadership fellowship supported by Arts Council England called Change Makers.

-In my spare time I play Cornish traditional music and other traditional music on the fiddle.
+In my spare time I play Cornish, Celtic, English and medieval traditional music on the fiddle.